Seminary: A Search

 Seminary is a moving account of the forces that drew Hendrickson and his classmates to the priesthood and of the forces that ultimately wrenched them away.
 And in the telling, Hendrickson vividly recreates the life of the seminary: the ritual, the dedicated and sometimes misguided priests who taught the boys, the moments of profound spirituality which marked them all forever.
 He also shares the fears, dreams, high spirits and occasional high jinks of adolescent boys living out the most private moments of their lives in full view of one another.

 This eloquent book evokes and identifies the power of an experience that didn't survive the 1960s but that won't let go either.
-For, as Hendrickson says in this impressive literary debut, "wherever I go, almost whatever I do, I find that the seminary comes softly clacking along behind, like a child's fuck dragged on a string."
+For, as Hendrickson says in this impressive literary debut, "wherever I go, almost whatever I do, I find that the seminary comes softly clacking along behind, like a child's duck dragged on a string."

 A Life Beyond Seminary | July 10, 1987